Christopher-Chianelli/issue-reproducer/README.md

-# JConversion does not work for java.lang.Class
+# Ambiguous overload found for functional interfaces with different argument counts

-When looking for overloads for methods, java.lang.Class conversions are ignored.
+When finding overloads for methods, a Python function maps to all functional interfaces, including functional interfaces that accept a different argument count

 # Build and Run